 The UN mandate for protection of LGBT persons extended: " The mandate holder is our megaphone" Published: 26 September 2019 Article Mandate of the Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity.
-By Caroline Ausserer
+Caroline Ausserer

 "We can all recognize ourselves in those stories" Published: 2 July 2019 Interview The 41st UN Human Rights Council will decide on the renewal of the mandate of the UN Independent Expert on the Protection against Violence and Discrimination based on Sexual Orientation and Gender Identity (SOGI).
 Caroline Ausserer spoke with the current mandate holder, Victor Madrigal-Borloz.
-By Caroline Ausserer
+Caroline Ausserer

 Anne Klein Women’s Award 2020 Published: 12 June 2019 Announcement We invite you to nominate candidates for the 2020 Anne Klein Women’s Award, who courageously and perseveringly advocate human rights, equality and sexual self-determination.
 The closing date for submissions is 1st September 2019.